A Complete Maui Travel Guide

 This stretch of beach is home to the most luxurious resorts on the island so you may be rubbing shoulders with a famous person or two.
 The golden sand is so soft and you’ll have views of the Molokini Crater in the distance.
 We visited here during sunset, posted up, and watched a whale frolic in the distance.
 It was pure magic!

-Napali Bay Beach: A great beach for snorkeling in the Northern part of Maui.
-The waters are calmer her making swimming and spotting sea-turtles a breeze!
+A great beach for snorkeling in the Northern part of Maui.
+The waters are calmer her making swimming and spotting sea turtles a breeze!

-We just so happened to stumble upon this beach on our first night here and man were we lucky!
-This little cove was so tranquil, beautiful at sunset, and it was super cool to see the Molokini Crater off in the distance.
+We just so happened to stumble upon this beach on our first night here.
+This little cove was so tranquil, and beautiful at sunset, and it was super cool to see the Molokini Crater off in the distance.

 Best Maui Restaurants/Eateries